umlouco/video-conference-zoom/README.txt

 = Countdown not showing/ guess is undefined error in my console log =

-If countdown is not working for you then the first thing you'll need to verify is whether your meeting got created successfully or not.
+If countdown is not working for you then the first thing you'll nweed to verify is whether your meeting got created successfully or not.
 You can do so by going to wp-admin > Zoom Meetings > Select your created meeting and on top right check if there are "Start Meeting", "join Meeting links".
 If there are those links then, you are good on meeting.

 However, even though meeting is created and you are not seeing countdown timer then, you might want to check your browser console and see if there is any "guess is undefined" error.
 If so, there might be a plugin conflict using the same moment.js library. **Report to me in this case**